Astervia/zaphenath/docs/getting-started/usage-example.md

   -y
 ```

-The daemon pings keys periodically to keep them private.
+The daemon will keep the key "alive" by pinging it regularly.

-## 🚫 8.
+## 🚫 9.
 Try Reading Again (Should Fail)

 ```bash
 zaph contract read-key \
   --key-id testkey
 ```

-Still fails:
+Expected:
 `Data not available before timeout`

-The daemon reset the inactivity timer.

-## 🧯 9.
+## 🧯 10.
 Stop the Daemon

-Stop it with `Ctrl+C`.
+Use `Ctrl+C` to stop the daemon.

-## ✅ 10.
+## ✅ 11.
 Wait & Read Again (Should Succeed)

-Wait another 10 seconds and read again:
+Wait another 10 seconds:

 ```bash
 sleep 10